Dielectric Constant of Ionic Solutions: Combined Effects of Correlations and Excluded Volume: Discussion

 We emphasize that $a$ defines the model's minimal length scale, which enters the theory in two ways.
 First, it defines the lattice constant and, consequently, the excluded volume of solvent.
 Second, it defines the electrostatic interaction cutoff and, consequently, determines the magnitude of electrostatic correlations.
 Both the solvent excluded volume and electrostatic correlations are necessary in order to retain the dielectric decrement.
 It was shown that for the experimental data discussed in Sec.~\ref{sec5}, correlations play the leading role in the decrement.
 However, excluded volume is still important and cannot be neglected.

-The minimal length scale in our theory is required to be larger than the largest ion diameter, but not necessarily equal to it.
+The minimal length scale in our theory \ra{is determined by the size of the ions in the solution.
+It is} required to be larger than the largest ion diameter, but not necessarily equal to it.
 A comparison to experimental results (Sec.~\ref{sec5}) indicates that the value of $a$ is indeed mostly determined by the largest of the two species.
 For anions and cations of the same size, $a$ can be interpreted as the ionic diameter.
 However, most cation/anion pairs have different sizes, and the exact relation of $a$ to the two ionic diameters is not as clear.

-Although $a$ is determined by the solute properties, as is discussed above, it is used in our model to describe the solvent as well.
+Although $a$ is determined by \ra{the properties of the solute in the solution}, as is discussed above, it is used in our model to describe the solvent as well.
 Each unit cell of volume $a^3$ that is vacant of ions is occupied by a point-like dipole of moment of moment $p$.
 In order to consistently describe the solvent and match its pure dielectric constant, we adjust $p$ according to the cell size.
 This procedure results in $p\sim a^{3/2}$.
 Namely, $p$ is not the dipolar moment of a solvent molecule, but rather an effective dipolar moment of solvent within a typical ionic volume.
 By such a simplified description, we are able to discuss the dielectric constant of aqueous solutions without explicitly addressing the true water molecular charge distribution or hydrogen bonds.

 Moreover, solvent-solute interaction is ionic-specific due to the ionic size, the structure of water molecules, and the nature of hydrogen bonds.
 It is possible to test how ionic specific the dielectric decrement within our theory is, by fitting it to the measured dielectric data for each electrolyte separately.
 The best fitting values for Cl$^{-}$ solutions of Fig.~\ref{fig3} are $a=3.36$\,\AA\, for CsCl, $a=3.5$\,\AA\, for RbCl, and $a=3.62$\,\AA\, for NaCl.
 The best fitting values for the F$^{-}$ solutions of Fig.~\ref{fig4} at room temperature are $a=3.10$\,\AA\, for CsF and $a=3.22$\,\AA\, for KF.
 Evidently, deviations from the mean values presented in Figs.~\ref{fig3} and \ref{fig4} are smaller than $10\%$ and may depend strongly on the uncertainty in the experimental data.